ivavay/2021-portfolio/content/posts/uber-rent/index.md

 Then I turned to Uber.
 It’s a company at the forefront of the rising gig economy, transforming not only the way people move around but also the way people work.
 Since I have an  interest in the future of work, I thought that focusing on Uber would allow me to learn more about the company’s role in changing the labor industry.

-Then I turned to Uber.
-It’s a company at the forefront of the rising gig economy, transforming not only the way people move around but also the way people work.
-Since I have an  interest in the future of work, I thought that focusing on Uber would allow me to learn more about the company’s role in changing the labor industry.

 Uber Rent.
 According to an article published in 2018, it’s a program that had partnered up with Getaround —a startup that lets users find and instantly book vehicles from private car owners, to provide users with the option of renting a car in the Uber app itself.
 Apparently, the feature was only available in some selected cities from April 2018 to November 2018.
 Why was Uber Rent eventually taken off the app after only after its brief, short-lived appearance?
 I couldn’t find much information online, but I knew I wanted to tackle the challenge of reimagining this forgotten feature.

 #### 2 — Defining the Problem